volcengine/verl/docs/start/multinode.rst

       python job.py

-6. Attaching to a Breakpoint
+6. Attaching to a Breakpoint.

  Once the process hits the first `breakpoint()`, click the Ray Distributed Debugger icon in the VSCode sidebar to attach the debugger.

    .. image:: https://github.com/aoshen524/verl/blob/main/docs/start/4ddad74395c79a1402331c0ce73316f.png?raw=true
       :alt: Attaching VSCode debugger to Ray process

-7. Debugging With Multiple breakpoint()
+7. Debugging With Multiple breakpoint().

    For each subsequent task, first disconnect the current debugger session, then click the extension icon again to attach to the next breakpoint.